ENDA-Automation/amemo/README.md

 An in memory cache is also provided for non-persistent caching for environments where fs is not available.

+It should work both in Node.js and browser environments, but FileCacheStore is only available in Node.js.
+In browser environments, you can use MemCacheStorage or implement your own CacheStore interface.
+When MemCacheStorage is used, the cache will not be persistent and will be lost when the page is reloaded.

 ## Usage

 ```typescript